FAME logo

 On 25 November 2020, The European Commission published the Data Governance Act (DGA) in response to the public consultation on the European Strategy for Data, which was the first deliverable under the European strategy for data protection and became applicable in September 2023.

-The Network and Information Security (NIS) version 2 Directive (NIS2) establish a high common level of cybersecurity and is the first piece of EU-wide legislation on cybersecurity, The specific aim is to achieve a high common level of cybersecurity across the Member States.
+The Network and Information Security (NIS) version 2 Directive (NIS2) establishes a high common level of cybersecurity and is the first piece of EU-wide legislation on cybersecurity, The specific aim is to achieve a high common level of cybersecurity across the Member States.

 The existing regulatory framework applicable to authorization and supervision of payment institutions and e-money institutions (EMIs) currently anchored in PSD2 and the second E-Money Directive (EMD2) will be merged into a single rule book comprised of PSD3 and PSR.